 Introduction :

-It is the deoxyribonucleic acid (DNA) that defines the genetic information of an organism.
-In order to ensure the survival of the species, the cell has to accurately duplicate and transmit these double-stranded molecules of DNA to progeny through the process of DNA replication.
-However, replication is not the only challenge that a cell encounters when trying to preserve hereditary information.
-In fact, DNA is continuously damaged either by exogenous stressors or by endogenous processes.
-Despite the fact that it is important to permit a certain rate of genomic changes so the species could evolve in the long term, it is extremely important that the genome is effectively maintained and repaired for the sake of the cell’s survival in the short term.
-Therefore, the cells do accumulate mutations but at an exceptionally low rate.
-In spite of that, certain mutations are not tolerated and will result in the cell’s death while other mutations could confer a growth advantage to the cell and results in an uncontrollable growth leading eventually to cancer development (Wilson and Hunt, 2015).
+In most organism, it is the deoxyribonucleic acid (DNA) that defines the genetic information.
+In order to ensure the survival of species, cells has to accurately duplicate and transmit these double-stranded molecules of DNA to progeny through the process of DNA replication.
+However, DNA replication is not the only challenge that a cell encounters when trying to preserve hereditary information.
+In fact, DNA is continuously damaged either by exogenous stressors or by endogenous processes (Ref).
+Despite the fact that it is important to permit a certain rate of genomic changes so the species could evolve in a long term, it is extremely important that the genome is effectively maintained and repaired for the sake of the cell’s survival in the short term.
+Therefore, cells do accumulate mutations but at an exceptionally low rate.
+In spite of that, certain mutations are not tolerated and will result in cell death while other mutations could confer a growth advantage to the cell and results in an uncontrollable growth leading eventually to cancer development (Wilson and Hunt, 2015).
 This type of mutation is known as ‘drivers’ while the remainders that do not confer any growth advantages are known as ‘passengers’.
 There are only a few ‘driver mutations’ in a cancer genome while most of the mutations are ‘passengers’.
-The ‘passengers’ could be regarded as the imprints of all the mutational processes operative during the lifetime of a cancer patient whereas the ‘drivers’ confer clonal expansion allowing for a better resolution to study these mutational processes (Figure 01; Stratton et al., 2009).
+The ‘passengers’ could be regarded as the imprints of all the mutational processes operative during the lifetime of a cancer patient whereas the ‘drivers’ confer clonal expansion allowing for a better resolution to study these mutational processes (Figure 1) (Stratton et al., 2009).

-Figure 1 (Stratton et al., 2019)
+Figure 1. xxxxxx (from Stratton et al., 2019)

 Owing to large scale sequencing initiatives such as The Cancer Genome Atlas -TCGA- and Pan-Cancer Analysis of Whole Genome -PCAWG- (ICGC/TCGA, 2020), thousands of cancer mutational catalogs were obtained spanning most the cancer types.
-Thus, offering the unique opportunity to extract the mutational patterns left by the aforementioned processes.
-In 2013 Alexandrov and colleagues published the first mathematical approach for deciphering these mutational patterns operating in each cancer type, this method is currently known as SigProfiler (Alexandrov et al., 2013a) and is the one used to extract the reference signatures (Alexandrov et al., 2013b, Alexandrov et al., 2020) that are available at the Catalog Of Somatic Mutations In Cancer -COSMIC- (Tate et al., 2019).
+Thus, offering an unique opportunity to extract the mutational patterns left by the aforementioned processes.
+In 2013, Alexandrov and colleagues published the first mathematical approach for deciphering these mutational patterns operating in each cancer type, this method is currently known as SigProfiler (Alexandrov et al., 2013a) and is the one used to extract the reference signatures (Alexandrov et al., 2013b, Alexandrov et al., 2020) that are available at the Catalog Of Somatic Mutations In Cancer -COSMIC- (Tate et al., 2019).
 Since then, several other tools have been developed for the same purpose (See Omichessan et al., 2019 for a comprehensive list of tools).
 The mutational patterns described here are usually referred to as mutational signatures and are represented as multinomial distributions for context-based mutation types.
 Basically, six mutation types are used [C>A, C>G, C>T, T>A, T>C, T>G] frequently added to them the flanking 5’ and 3’ bases, which yields 96 mutation types, also termed as channels (Alexandrov et al., 2013a).
 The largest analysis performed so far was also carried out by Alexandrov’s group in 2020, where they extracted 49 single-base substitution signatures (SBS), 11 doublet base substitution signatures (DBS), and 17 insertion-deletion signatures (IDS).
 Some of these signatures are of known etiology while many remain ambiguous (Alexandrov et al., 2020).